 Individually or with a group, you will use a single-case design, research-based case study to conduct your project in a clinical or educational setting.

-All projects will occur under the direct supervision of an appropriately credentialed behavior analyst.
+All projects will be completed under the direct supervision of ABA faculty and BCBA supervisors in your fieldsite.
 Depending on where you complete your fieldwork experience, you may serve as the direct intervention agent or consultant to complete the case study.

 Fieldwork Experience

-All options offer hands-on applied behavior analysis experience and the chance to learn directly from board-certified supervisors and mentors at approved placement sites.
-Each track, as well as the certificate, plays a role in preparing you to begin meeting the fieldwork requirements to sit for the BCBA exam.
+The masters program offers hands-on applied behavior analysis experience and the opportunity to learn directly from board certified supervisors and mentors at approved placement sites.
+This allows you to begin meeting the fieldwork requirements to sit for the BCBA exam.

-Independent Fieldwork Track: Graduate with 600 hours of fieldwork, and independently complete the remaining 900 hours.
+Masters Program: Graduate with 750 hours of clinical fieldwork, and independently complete the remaining 750 hours.

 Online Master of ABA Admission